vimalvatsa/Easy-Excel/README.md

  3. Gemini, which is free is still not capable enough to solve the issues and lacks the capability to process files, the same issue is with Microsoft copilot.

+Flutter Cross - Platform Project Link : https://github.com/harshpatil2304/Easy-Excel.git

+Was unable to push the code due to some initialisation errors .